olena-syrotenko/design-patterns/README.md

 **Implementation**:
   1. define Handler interface that must define a method to accept incoming requests and a method to access next handler in chain
   2. implement Handler interface at least in one concrete handler.
-Concrete handlers should check if it can handler the request and if not then pass it to the next handler
+Concrete handlers should check if it can handle the request and if not then pass it to the next handler
   3. In client code create chain of handlers.
 Client needs to know only the first object

 **Pitfalls**:
-   - there is no guarantee that the requst will be handled by at least one handler
+   - there is no guarantee that the request will be handled by at least one handler
    - it is easy to misconfigure connection of handlers and some of them may be left unconnected to chain